 - receive any news or information that might reasonably be expected to materially affect the price or market for the Company securities.

 The CEO is responsible for ensuring the Company complies with its continuous disclosure obligations.
 A Disclosure Committee comprised of senior management (CEO, CFO, General Counsel and the Vice President—Investor and Media Relations) is responsible for all decisions regarding market disclosure obligations outside of the Company’s normal financial reporting calendar.
-The Nominating and Governance Committee reviewed the Continuous Disclosure and Market Communication Policy and the Audit Committee reviewed the Company’s disclosure practices under the Continuous Disclosure and Market Communication policy during fiscal year 2019.

 All directors and employees of the Company are subject to the Company’s Insider Trading Policy.